OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

 ![](octopus_scope_variables_to_runbook.png)

 The process also became easier to wrap my head around.
-I wasn't trying to mash together two processes into one:
+I wasn't trying to mash two processes into one:

 ![](octopus_runbook_process.png)

 ### Tenants

 I still wanted to keep my tenant per region configuration.
-However, my sample application isn't multi-tenant, it's a small .NET core web application running on NGINX with a NoSQL backend.
+However, my sample application isn't multi-tenant; it's a small .NET core web application running on NGINX with a NoSQL backend.
 It doesn't require anything other than to be split across some regions.
 Doing something like Canary deployments or Blue/Green deployments is overkill.

 What I wanted was: